4 High School Graduation Speech Samples That Inspire

 Include Everyone

-Don't just speak to the academic achievers, the sports stars, or the popular crowd.
+Don't just speak to the academic achievers, sports stars, or popular crowd.
 Your topic should be all inclusive of your graduating class.

 Knowing how long a high school graduation speech should be is important before you start writing.
 Student speeches at high school graduations are generally between five and 10 minutes long, but closer to five is ideal.